facebookarchive/react-360/docs/view.md

 ### `onInput?: function`

 Invoked when a user presses an input button while the cursor is over the view.
-More on this in the [Input Handling docs](input.md).
+More on this in the <a href={useBaseUrl("/docs/input")}>Input Handling docs</a>.

 ### `pointerEvents?: 'box-none' | 'none' | 'box-only' | 'auto'`